 Don’t forget the following when creating a custom contribution page for your non-profit:

-- The font style and colours of the page should be compatible with the rest of the page.
+- The font style and colors of the page should be compatible with the rest of the page.

 - Display the logo prominently.